TUNISIA – Tunis & Mediterranean Coast

 Tunisia Palace.
 In Nouvelle Ville, this hotel is just outside the medina.

 January 14 was the anniversary of Tunisia’s “revolution”.
 They have now had 5 years of democracy, but don’t seem too thrilled about it all, despite being the only success story of the Arab Spring.
 The festivities were on Avenue Habib Bourguiba, the main thoroughfare downtown.
 It is a wonderful boulevard: 15m wide sidewalks covered with outside tables and chairs, 3 lanes of road on each side and a 20m walkway in between.
-There was a massive police presence: swat teams, balaclava faced motorcycle cops, and many standing around with their AK47s.
+There was a massive police presence: swat teams, balaclava-faced motorcycle cops, and many standing around with their AK47s.
 All the police vehicles have their windows and lights clad in black metal mesh.

 There was a big crowd mainly congregated around two bandstands with entertainment.
 The national anthem, songs praising the Prophet Mohammed and Tunisia, speeches extolling the need for economic progress and women’s rights, and then a pop music band.
 It was not so interesting as I understood little but still worthwhile to see.

 I stood beside two women in hijab both who spoke good English and told me what was going on.
 They are all unhappy with the present government as they are not better off.
 The economy, like the rest of the world and especially those dependent on oil, has not done well and they expect the government to fix it all, despite there being little industry or entrepreneurial spirit and thus few well-paying jobs.
 They complained of inequality.
 One of the women thought the answer was an Islamic government as Islam is a democratic religion that espouses equality.
 I could not convince her that it was important to have a secular government where religion and the state are separate.
 She destroyed her argument when she said the Shiite Muslims weren’t Muslim – so much for equality and tolerance.
-Even though Tunisia is supposedly 98% Sunni Muslim, one fellow in the hostel said that 50% of Tunisians were atheist.
+Even though Tunisia is supposedly 98% Sunni Muslim, one fellow in the hostel said that 50% of Tunisians were atheists.

-Small groups were surrounding soap box orators complaining of the lack of progress and their dissatisfaction with the government and failure of democracy.
+Small groups were surrounding soap box orators complaining of the lack of progress and their dissatisfaction with the government and the failure of democracy.
 Arguments were intense.
 It is refreshing to see the convictions of many being discussed actively on the street.
 One guy holding a big banner was starting a new political party – one based on eradicating poverty.
-They seem to have little insight into the world economic recession affecting many countries still, the effect of low oil prices on a resource-based economy and the role of education, entrepreneurs and innovation in jump starting an economy – all things severely missing in Tunisia.
+They seem to have little insight into the world economic recession affecting many countries still, the effect of low oil prices on a resource-based economy and the role of education, entrepreneurs and innovation in jump-starting an economy – all things severely missing in Tunisia.
 Few speak English, still the language of business (a fact so well understood in Northern Europe).
-They thought democracy meant capitalism and growth when all it really gave them was free-speech and a choice in who governs them.
-They want a change of parties when what they have is the only progressive government in the Middle East area.Even tourism is dead at this time of the year.
+They thought democracy meant capitalism and growth when all it gave them was free speech and a choice in who governs them.
+They want a change of parties when what they have is the only progressive government in the Middle East area.
+Even tourism is dead at this time of the year.
 I am the only tourist I see although there have been a few people at the hostel but almost none are foreigners, only Tunisians visiting Tunis.
 It is warm with cool nights and I am comfortably wearing flip-flops and no jacket.
-I bought some lovely leather slippers, amazingly thin and perfect for backpacking to keep my feet warm in the evenings.The medina is a hubbub of people strolling, shops putting all their wares out in the narrow lanes, guys pushing carts of sweet cakes, odours and street food, but the shops are empty and no one seems to be buying much.
+I bought some lovely leather slippers, amazingly thin and perfect for backpacking to keep my feet warm in the evenings.
+The medina is a hubbub of people strolling, shops putting all their wares out in the narrow lanes, guys pushing carts of sweet cakes, odours and street food, but the shops are empty and no one seems to be buying much.
 Drinking espresso and smoking shisha is a national pastime.

 It is easily the most atmospheric place I have ever visited.
 It’s a maze of old stuff and so easy to get completely disoriented and turned around in the curves and triangles that comprise any Islamic quarter – think Grenada, Cordoba or Seville in Spain.
 But the medina is huge – I haven’t begun to see it all.
 It is paved with large black flagstones or bricks with a centre trough.
 It is a joy.

-But after 6:30pm, it is a different story.
+But after 6:30 pm, it is a different story.
 The Medina is completely abandoned except for garbage and cats (eating the garbage), It’s dark and kind of spooky.
-The owner of the hostel constantly warns us about the danger of going out after 8pm.
-I went downtown to have pizza – it was very good and with a coke only $5.
+The owner of the hostel constantly warns us about the danger of going out after 8 pm.
+I went downtown to have pizza – it was very good and with a Coke only $5.
 Tunis is a very cheap place to travel.

 Back in Tunis for 2 nights before my flight to Beirut, I took it easy and headed out to